WakiMak/trentent.github.io-forked/_posts/2016-04-21-multi-homed-server-lock-ica-and-rdp-to-a-specific-nic.md

 </div>

 <div>
-  Targets the BINDING order of the NIC&#8217;s.
+  Targets the BINDING order of the NIC's.
 </div>

 <div>